 Firstly, your goal is going to be to dim the super bright frame caused by the sun.
 If you’re like me and want a shallow depth of field, set your ISO as low as it can go.
 The lowest in DSLRs is 100 primarily and the lowest in mirrorless systems is 50.

 Set your shutter speed as high as it can go (for the most part, the fastest shutter speed is 1/8000).
-See how the exposure looks from there.
+See how the

 Then adjust them accordingly.
 In some situations, it may be too dark.